Scurri Unpacked:

 Volume by Destination

-Shipment trends across our network in Q2 2025 closely reflected regional economic conditions, with growth strongest in markets benefiting from easing inflation and logistics gains, while more mature or cost-sensitive regions saw a slowdown.
+Shipment trends across our network in Q1 2026 broadly reflected regional economic conditions, with growth strongest in markets benefiting from easing inflation and improved logistics performance, while more mature or cost-sensitive regions experienced slower momentum.

-Meanwhile, uncertainty over US tariffs have made an impact on US shipments.
+Meanwhile, uncertainty over US tariffs have had an impact on shipments from the UK to North America.

 Key findings